Committee: Subcommittee

 A committee that is a subset of a larger committee is called a subcommittee.
 Committees that have a large workload may form subcommittees to further divide the work.
 Subcommittees report to the parent committee and not to the general assembly.

 Committee of the whole

 When the entire assembly meets as a committee to discuss or debate, this is called a "committee of the whole".
-This is not an actual committee but a procedural device that is more commonly used in legislative bodies.
+This is a procedural device most commonly used by legislative bodies to discuss an issue under the rules of a committee meeting rather than the more formal and rigid rules which would have to be followed to actually enact legislation.

 Central Committee

-"Central Committee" was the common designation of a standing administrative body of communist parties, analogous to a board of directors, whether ruling or non-ruling in the 20th century and of surviving communist states in the 21st century.
-In such party organizations the committee would typically be made up of delegates elected at a party congress.
-In those states where it constituted the state power, the Central Committee made decisions for the party between congresses, and usually was (at least nominally) responsible for electing the Politburo.
-In non-ruling Communist parties, the Central Committee is usually understood by the party membership to be the ultimate decision-making authority between Congresses once the process of democratic centralism has led to an agreed-upon position.
+"Central Committee" is the common designation of the highest organ of communist parties between two congresses.
+The committee was elected by the party congress and led party activities, elected the politburo and the general secretary of the communist party.